robertokl/cas-rest-client/README.markdown

 And then:
 >CasRestClient.new.post 'http://service.using.cas', some_xml, headers

+If you want to override parameters, you just need to pass it when creating the object.
+The parameter read from **config/cas_rest_client.yml** will be ovwewritten.
+For example,

+>client = CasRestClient.new :use_cookies => true

+will use cookies.

 In a Rails app, you can even define parameters according to the current Rails.env:
 >development: